akashsharma02/akashsharma02.github.io/_posts/2024-07-14-imu-navigation.md

 ## A (micro) micro lie-theory review

+An expert reader may choose to skip this section, however this section is important to understand the underlying math and motivation behind IMU pre-integration.
 This section is largely adapted from Sola et al. <d-cite key="sola2018micro"></d-cite>.

 {% details A smooth manifold %}
 is a curved and differentiable (no-spikes / edges) hyper-surface embedded in a higher dimension that locally resembles a linear space $$\mathbb{R}^n$$.